fastenhealth/fasten-onprem/frontend/src/lib/README.md

 # lib

-This directory contains Typescript libraries/packages that are intended to be used in both Angular & WebWorkers.
+This directory contains Typescript libraries/packages that are intended to be used in both Angular & WebWorkers (and potentially NodeJS).
 That means they cannot contain any browser context/DOM specific code, as they will break in Web Workers.

 ## conduit